-If one party does not participate, they cannot participate at mediation.
+If one party does not participate, they cannot participate in mediation.

-On the other hand, depending on the judge or court you are in, they may make you have proof that the opposing party was properly served and notified of case hearings.
-I have presented proof of service documents, emails, certified mail, and affidavits to the court to show that the other party had notice of the case proceedings.
+Alternatively, depending on the judge or court you are in, they may make you have proof that the opposing party was properly served and notified of case hearings.
+In previous cases, we have presented proof of service documents, emails, certified mail, and affidavits to the court to show that the other party had notice of the case proceedings.

 Just remember to have a strategic game plan in your case even when the other side chooses not to participate.
 Nothing is guaranteed in court, so come prepared and expect the unexpected.

-If you have questions about divorce law or the divorce process, please reach out the Colorado Springs family lawyers at Springs Law Group.
+If you have questions about what happens when one party does not participate in the divorce process, please reach out to the Colorado Springs family lawyers at Springs Law Group.